eromatiya/the-glorious-dotfiles/README.md

 ### GNawesOME

 GNawesOME is a weird name.
-GNawesOME was meant to be a GNOME clone by design.
+GNawesOME was meant to be a GNOME clone.
 Instead, it became a hybrid of macOS, iOS, GNOME, and Deepin.
 I regret nothing.

 | Busy |
 | --- |